-[ One-sentence subhead.
-Example: "Clinical news for optometrists and ophthalmologists who don't have time to read full studies, written for the Glance daily brief at Eyes On Eyecare." ]
+Clinical news for optometrists and ophthalmologists who don't have time for the full study.
+Written for Glance, the daily brief from Eyes On Eyecare.

-[ Example: "Glance is Eyes On Eyecare's daily clinical news brief, written for working optometrists and ophthalmologists.
+Glance is the daily clinical news brief for working optometrists and ophthalmologists.
 The audience reads it between patients.
-Every story has to land in under 400 words, surface what's clinically actionable, and include the stat that matters." ]
+Every story has to land in under 400 words, surface what's clinically actionable, and include the stat that matters.

-[ More context: "The voice is conversational but precise.
-It's news, not marketing, written by a journalist for a clinician.
-Get any of that wrong and the editors send it back." ]
+The voice is conversational but precise.
+It's news, written by a journalist for a clinician.
+Not marketing.
+Get any of that wrong and the editors send it back.

-[ Process.
-Example: "Each story starts with the source study.
-I read the full peer-reviewed paper, pull the methodology and results, then identify the single clinically actionable finding.
-The Q&A format means every paragraph is a real question a clinician would ask, answered with the data, in the order they'd ask it." ]
+Each story starts with the source study.
+I read the full peer-reviewed paper, pull the methodology and the result, then find the single clinically actionable finding worth a clinician's two minutes.
+The Q&A format means every paragraph is a real question a working clinician would ask, answered with the data, in the order they'd ask it.

 "Every story has to land in under 400 words, surface what's actionable, and include the stat that matters."

-[ Example article.
-"For a recent piece on brimonidine and retinal blood flow, I led with the headline finding (a 12% improvement in mean ocular perfusion pressure), explained who the study population was, then closed with the clinical implication.
-The full article runs at 380 words.
-The editor flagged it as a model of the format." ]
+For a recent piece on brimonidine and retinal blood flow, I led with the headline finding (a 12% improvement in mean ocular perfusion pressure), explained the study population, then closed with the clinical implication.
+The final article ran at 380 words.
+The editor flagged it as a model of the format.

 Peer-reviewed studies translated to clinician-facing news